tasooshi/horrors-log4shell/README.md

     $ javac Payload.java

+*JDK used to compilation must be compatible with a vulnerable server.
+Recommended use JDK 1.7.*

 ## Step 2: Running the vulnerable application

 Listens on `8080` by default and exposes two paths: `/` and `/endpoint`: